cer28/zhtoolkit_small_utilities/trunk/lcmc_xml_to_sqlite/README.txt

 I highly recommend SQLiteSpy [http://www.yunqa.de/delphi/doku.php] as a graphical interface to SQLite3 databases.
 It is surprisingly fast, even with very large databases such as this.
-It also includes built-in regular expression support, which allows for more powerful queries of the corpus data (see next section for examples).
+It also includes built-in regular expression support, which allows for more powerful queries of the corpus data.

 3) (optional) Adding frequency data to the database

 The SQL script file add_frequency_fields.sql is a set of statements to add some information on word frequencies to the database.
-It isn't included in the main script because it relies on regular expressions to determine what is a Chinese word, and would fail under some operating systems or software configurations.
+It isn't included in the main script, but is still a near-essential supplement to the rest of the data.

 Executing the statements in add_frequency_fields.sql will add the following to the database: